MCP (Model Context Protocol) Server for Enterprise Architect

 Current Limitations

-- When two or more Enterprise Architect instances run, the MCP Server connects with the first instance of Enterprise Architect process.
+• When two or more Enterprise Architect instances are running, the MCP Server connects with the Enterprise Architect process with which you first open a project.

 Structure of the MCP Server

 The MCP Server for Enterprise Architect has two components: MCP3.exe and MCP_EA.dll.
 MCP3.exe is an MCP Server executable, and MCP clients can connect using the "STDIO" method.
-MCP3.exe is built with .NET 9.0.
 MCP_EA.dll is a standard Enterprise Architect add-in that works within the Enterprise Architect process.
-The two processes communicate via the Named Pipe.

 There is no plan to offer an HTTP-based MCP server for Enterprise Architect, as doing so could violate the Enterprise Architect EULA.